FRINXio/FRINX-machine/README.md

 </br>

 ## Multi-node deployment
-UniFlow services are deployed on swarm manager node and UniConifig services are deployed on swarm worker nodes.
+Workflow-Manager services are deployed on swarm manager node and UniConifig services are deployed on swarm worker nodes.

 ### Preparing worker nodes for UniConfig services